Updated 16 May 2018

 - Your bank or credit card details.

-We will mainly use your data to contact you to let you know about future events, to update you on the progress we are making and to ask for donations or other support.
-Occasionally, we may include information from partner organisations or organisations who support us in these communications.
+If you have given us permission to contact you, we will use your data to let you know about future events, to update you on the progress we are making and to ask for donations or other support.
+You can manage what you hear from us about in the preference centre, which can be accessed using the link in emails we send you.
+Occasionally, we may include information from partner organisations or organisations who support us in these communications, if you have given us consent to do so.

 If you don’t want to hear from us, that’s fine.
-Just let us know when you provide your data or contact us on 020 7494 9153 or firstname.lastname@example.org.
+Just let us know when you provide your data, or contact us on 020 7494 9153 or firstname.lastname@example.org or use the preference centre link or the unsubscribe link in the emails we send you to ask to be removed in you have previously signed up.

 We do not sell or share personal details to third parties for the purposes of marketing.
-But, if we run an event in partnership with another named organisation your details may need to be shared.
-We will be very clear what will happen to your data when you register.
+But, if we run an event in partnership with another named organisation your details may need to be shared to administer the event.
+We will be very clear what will happen to your data when you register and the third party will not retain your data.

 b.
 Website visitor